AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

     Clock_Time.
 The Async_Readers and Async_Writers aspects of both state
     abstractions are True, and their Effective_Reads and Effective_Writes aspects are False.
-    For each of the the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that one of these two state abstractions is referenced as an In_Out global:
+    For each of the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that one of these two state abstractions is referenced as an In_Out global: